JoshCap20/PushNotificationServerFramework/README.md

-# Push Notification Server Framework for Apple Push Notification service
+# Push Notification Server Framework

 ## Introduction
-`PushNotificationServerFramework` is an open-source project designed to offer a template for creating remote push notification servers for iOS applications.
-It simplifies the process of registering devices with the server and provides services for storing, fetching, and clearing device information.
+`PushNotificationServerFramework` is an open-source project designed to offer a template for creating remote push notification servers for iOS applications via [Apple Push Notification service](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/sending_notification_requests_to_apns).

+It simplifies the process of registering devices with the server and provides services for storing, fetching, and clearing device information, in addition to providing endpoints for sending push notifications to these devices.
-Apple Push Notification service (APNs) is a cloud service that allows approved third-party apps installed on Apple devices to send push notifications from a remote server to users over a secure connection.

 ### Features
+- **Premade Models and Entities**: Includes premade models and entities for device and message information.
 - **Device Endpoints**: Facilitates registering and fetching devices with the server.
 - **Push Endpoints**: Provides endpoints for sending push notifications to devices.
 - **Data Persistence**: Utilizes SQLAlchemy ORM for managing database operations.